Ethereum-Anywhere/eaminer/docs/API_DOCUMENTATION.md

 ### miner_reboot

-With this method you instruct nsfminer to execute reboot.bat (on Windows) or reboot.sh (on Linux) script which must exists and being executable in the nsfminer directory.
-As nsfminer has no idea what's going on in the script, nsfminer continues with it's normal work.
+With this method you instruct eaminer to execute reboot.bat (on Windows) or reboot.sh (on Linux) script which must exists and being executable in the eaminer directory.
+As eaminer has no idea what's going on in the script, eaminer continues with it's normal work.
 If you invoke this function `api_miner_reboot` is passed to the script as first parameter.

 To invoke the action: